5 Best Montana Scholarships

 Letting your collegiate dreams soar in "Big Sky County" is less expensive when you get free financial wings from scholarships for Montana.
 Positioned in the Northern Rockies with a 545-mile Canadian border, Montana is America's 44th most populous state with 1.04 million residents.
 College students could be attracted to Montana's winter sports, friendly small towns, Gold Rush history, huckleberry ice cream, and untouched wilderness in Glacier National Park or Yellowstone National Park.
 Montana offers 22 diverse post-secondary options too.
 Whether you'd prefer a tribal school like Salish Kootenai College, Catholic university like Carroll College, or research hub like Montana Tech University, the sky's the limit.
 In fact, the U.S. News ranked the University of Montana as the 214th best national university.
-Clear the dark cloud of tuition for a bright future with these 15 Montana scholarships.
+Clear the dark cloud of tuition for a bright future with these 5 Montana Universities and Colleges online and in person scholarships.

 At the University of Montana-Missoula, the Davidson Honors College offers seven funding options, including the Jane Buttrey Memorial Scholarship.
 This merit- and need-based program gifts $1,000 to $1,500 yearly to upper-division humanities and social sciences majors.
 Applications must feature an unofficial transcript, faculty recommendation, and two-page essay about students’ academic background.
 Other DHC opportunities are the Watkins Scholarship and Dailey Study Abroad Scholarship.

 - Attain junior status (60-90 credits) by the Fall term

 - Select a major in the College of Arts and Sciences

 - Display academic excellence with a 3.4 GPA or higher

 - Have financial need as determined by the FAFSA